johnaohara/perfBenchmarks/lamdbaInvocation/README.md

 TLDR;
 -----

-Method reflection using injected Lambda functions (``MethodHandles.lookup().unreflect( Object.class.getDeclaredMethod() ).invoke()``) is the most efficient method of reflectively invoking methods if direct method invocation is not possible.
+Method reflection using injected Lambda functions (``LambdaMetafactory.metafactory(...).getTarget().invokeExact()``) is the most efficient method of reflectively invoking methods if direct method invocation is not possible.

 Intro
 ----